-The conversion of lbs of N required into lbs of fertilizer is determined by the concentration of N in the fertilizer.
+In the following examples, recommendations are provided as lbs (units) of N. The conversion of lbs of N required into lbs of fertilizer is determined by the concentration of N in the fertilizer.
 For example, UAN 32 is 32% N by weight, and hence 100 lbs (units) of N will be delivered in 312 lbs of UAN.

-Preseason Predicted Crop Demand in Ibs N (A): Predicted yield, as estimated in January or February (Y{pred}), divided by 1,000 and multiplied by 28.
-(Example: 4,000 lbs = 112 lbs N)
+Preseason Predicted Crop Demand in Ibs N (A): Predicted yield, as estimated in January or February (Y{pred}) , divided by 1,000 and multiplied by 68.
+(Example: 3,000 lbs = 204 lbs N)

-Nitrogen in Irrigation Water in lbs N (B): Nitrate concentration (ppm) x acre feet irrigation applied x 0.61 or: Nitrate-N concentration (ppm) x acre feet irrigation applied x 2.7.
-(Example: 4 acre feet at 2.26 ppm Nitrate = 24.4 lbs N.
+Nitrogen in Irrigation Water in Ibs N (B): Nitrate concentration (ppm) x acre feet irrigation applied x 0.61 or: Nitrate-N concentration (ppm) x acre feet irrigation applied x 2.73.
+(Example: 4 acre feet at 10 ppm Nitrate = 24 lbs N)

-Nitrogen from Other Inputs (Manures, Composts, Cover Crops) in Ibs N (C): Should be considered as part of the nitrogen budget for pistachio.
-This will further reduce the amount of the nitrogen fertilizer application.
+Nitrogen from Other Inputs (Manures, Composts, Cover Crops) in Ibs N (C): See worksheet for calculation.
+(Example = 0)

 Early-Spring Application Rate (D): Early-spring N application rate equals (A) minus (B+C) times 0.28 (20% of annual demand at 70% efficiency).
 This is the lbs.
-N per acre that can be applied in the spring period (Early-Spring Application). $D = (112 - 24) \times 0.28 = 25 \text{ lbs N}$.
+N per acre that can be applied in the spring period (Early-Spring Application). $D = (204 - 24) \times 0.28 = 50$ lbs N

 In-Season Adjustment Factor (E): Conduct leaf sampling and analysis according to methods described above for "Leaf Sampling."
 The testing lab will provide a prediction of your July leaf tissue adequacy.
-Using your best judgment or that of an expert consultant, visually estimate the yield of the orchard in late April or May (Yest).
+Using your best judgment or that of an expert consultant, visually estimate the yield of the orchard in late April or May (Y{est}).
 Please note that yield estimations need only be 'as good as possible,' since it is recognized that this is a difficult skill and that subsequent fruit drop can occur.
 The intent is to be flexible in management and respond to current-season demands with adjustments in fertilization strategy.